UummProject/uumm-prototype/README.md

 Just recently I've been digging deep into Ethereum, and that seemed a perfect fit and a great excuse to explore and understand the platform better.

 ### Generalization
-It is common for collaborative or open projects to start with an abstract idea and grow organically, shaping into more serious/structured stuff.
+It is common for collaborative or open projects to start with an abstract idea, grow organically to finally shape into more serious/structured stuff.

-Common features of these projects are:
+Common features at the begining of these projects are:
 - No tools for tracking progress
 - Lack of authority for ultimate decision making.
 - Increase and decrease of the number of participants.